Brace yourself, because I’m about to tell you the hard truth about scalability.

 8. High Quality Work

 The bigger the project, the bigger the negative effect of bad quality.
-In some pathological (and common) scenarios, some bugs may become features, as the feedback loops to fix them can be so long that other teams may have designed their workarounds to neutralise them.
+In some pathological (and common) scenarios, some bugs may become features, as the feedback loops to fix them can be so long that other teams may have designed their workarounds to neutralize them.

 9. Availability Of Resources